spectresystems/jarvis/README.md

 Jarvis is an [Alfred](https://www.alfredapp.com/) alternative for Windows 10.

 Jarvis is currently under development, and all features are not there yet.
-Pull requests are currently only accepted for things like performance/memory optimizations and bugs at the moment until everything's more stabile.
+Pull requests are currently only accepted for things like performance/memory optimizations and bugs at the moment until everything's more stable.
 If there's a feature that you would like to see in Jarvis, then please submit an [issue](https://github.com/spectresystems/jarvis/issues).

 ![Test](/docs/images/jarvis.gif)